-On Facebook, that’s interacting sharing content, but on your company website, that could be pushing people through your sales funnel and encouraging them to convert fast.
+On Facebook, that’s interacting and sharing content, but on your company website, that could be pushing people through your sales funnel and encouraging them to convert fast.

 Icons have become so fundamental to the way people use Facebook that they don’t need a label.
-Messenger, Notifications, Groups, Facebook Watch and Marketplace require a shared knowledge, but years of branding tweaks and marketing has made that possible.
+Messenger, Notifications, Groups, Facebook Watch and Marketplace require shared knowledge, but years of branding tweaks and marketing has made that possible.

 It’s possible to use iconography in a similar manner on your own website, using icons that have a single, widely recognised meaning, like a cog for a settings menu, and a house for your homepage.

-Using icons allows you to build explanation-free user-interfaces that feel organic and natural, but use them only where it makes sense, and consider a tutorial if you’re building a platform.
+Using icons allows you to build explanation-free user interfaces that feel organic and natural, but use them only where it makes sense, and consider a tutorial if you’re building a platform.